-Students need time to read text daily that is at their independent reading level (consider text read with 95-100% accuracy).
+Students need time to read text daily that they can read independently with approximately 95-100% accuracy.
 Independent reading enables students to develop fluency as readers.
 It also strengthens their use of reading strategies as well as their comprehension.
 During reading time children read new or familiar text and respond to their reading through discussion or in a written response.

-Reading is fostered by organizing collections of books that students have either read in small group reading or are new books at the students' independent reading levels.
 Initially, teachers should be involved in choosing books for and/or with children.
 As children progress in their reading, teachers should teach students to choose books for themselves so that eventually students are independently making appropriate text selections.
 Even though students may be selecting the texts, it is important that teachers monitor the comprehension and application of learning.